PauloFurtunatoAlexandre/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach is used to loop through an array items.
+Map is used to loop in an array and your can create a new array using it.

 2. What is the difference between a function and a method?
+Function is a set of defined instructions that can be reused.
+Method is more like a function that is part of an object in the OOP approach.

 3. What is closure?
+It is a function that has a function as a return.

 4. Describe the four rules of the 'this' keyword.
+- Window/Global Binding - when it points to the global window object.
+- Implicit Biding - When it returns a property/method of the object for example.
+- Explicit Biding - When you can point the this using apply/call/bind
+- New keyword - when the this keyword is pointing to the new instance of an object.

 5. Why do we need super() in an extended class?
+To extend its properties from parent class.

 ## Project Set up